iancampbellstuff/zoom-utilities/common/README.md

-# zoom-utilities-server
+# zoom-utilities-common

-An Express app for simplifying Zoom tasks.
+A common package for simplifying Zoom tasks.

 ## Project setup